-Almost all know that content marketing is essential in our modern economy.
+Everyone knows that content marketing is essential for online marketing in Singapore.

 It’s quite impossible to think of a successful marketing strategy that isn’t built around content.

 It’s not a component or an add-on of a much broader marketing plan.
 It’s better to think of it as a cog in the marketing wheel — the lifeblood of everything that you do online.

 To frame it correctly, content marketing sits at the centre of every successful digital marketing campaign.
 And did we mention that its history dates right at the beginning of marketing itself?

 The only thing that’s changed is how it’s marketed.
 The internet has seen to it that it’s been brought even closer to its consumers.